 Complete the graduate application for admission.
 All application material and official transcripts from each college/university attended should be sent to:

-- The Office of the Director of Academic Administration
+- Office of Academic Administration, B629

 UT Health Northeast